List of Crash & Bernstein episodes

 Crash & Bernstein is an American live action television comedy with puppetry which aired from October 8, 2012, to August 11, 2014, on Disney XD.

 Created by Eric Friedman, the series centers around a boy with three sisters who wishes to have a brother.
-His wishes come true when a puppet named Crash comes to life.
+His wish come true when a puppet named Crash comes to life.

 Throughout its run, 39 episodes of Crash & Bernstein aired.